sblackwell686/PoolShop/README.md

 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

+1. In the Part.java class:
+   2. Lines 31-34 I added the additional fields for maximum and minimum inventory.
+   3. Line 45.
+Added new fields to the constructor for part
+   4. Lines 48-49: Added values to constructors.
+   5. I repeated steps 3 and 4 above for the Part constructor below it starting at line 52.
+   6. Lines 93-107: I added getters and setter to the new maxInv and minInv fields.
+7. In the BootStrapData class:
+   8. Adding all of the max and min values to sample part data (lines 55-56, 64-65, 72-73, 80-81, 97-98)
+9. In the InhousePartForm:
+   10. Lines 24-29: Added the text inputs for min and maxInv field for new in house parts.
+11. In the OutsourcedPartForm:
+    12. Lines 25-29: Added the text inputs for minInv and maxInv fields for new outsourced parts.
+13. Back in the Part.java class, in lines 117-119 I added an isInventoryValid() method.
+14. In the AddOutsourcedPartController.java:
+    15. In lines 43-47 I added a validation check to see that the new input is valid.
+If not, it writes an error.
+16. In the AddInhousePartController.java:
+    17. In lines 43-47 I added the validation check to see that the new input is valid.
+If not, it writes an error.

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.